Knowfly-App/cambridge-timetable-parser/README.md

   --file_path FILE_PATH
                         path to the pdf file for the cambridge timetable --output_path OUTPUT_PATH
-  --start-page START_PAGE
+                        The path for the output CSV file (default: timetable.csv) --start-page START_PAGE
                         First page from where the "Syllabus view(A–Z)" section starts
 ```